Bootsy Collins: Awards and achievements

 Collins appeared with Toots & the Maytals on the album True Love that won the Grammy Award for Best Reggae Album in 2005.

 In October 2010, he was awarded a Lifetime Achievement Award by Bass Player magazine at the Key Club in Los Angeles.
 Collins was inducted in 2016 into the National Rhythm & Blues Hall of Fame.

+On July 22, 2023, Bootsy Collins was inducted into the Cincinnati Black Music Walk of Fame.

+In October of 2024, Bootsy Collins and wife, Patti Collins were presented with the US Presidential Lifetime Achievement Awards and Honorary Gold Medals for their philanthropic work spanning decades including, most recently, the Funk Not Fight Movement.

+Collins is one of 800 artists included in photographer Michael Weintrob’s Instrumenthead Art Truck Experience portrait series, featured at Aspen Collective gallery (Colorado) in August, 2025.

 Personal life

-In March 2011, Collins and his wife visited Franklin L. Williams M.S #7's Little Kids Rock program, donated a bass, gave the children a bass lesson, and rapped with them while they played the blues.
+In March 2011, Collins and his wife visited Franklin L. Williams M.S No. 7's Little Kids Rock program, donated a bass, gave the children a bass lesson, and rapped with them while they played the blues.
 He is now an honorary board member of the organization.
 Collins is an honorary member of Phi Beta Sigma fraternity.

 In an April 2011 interview with The Guardian, Collins stated that, at one point in his life, he took LSD every day for over two years.